-Although, Doodles aren’t precisely a breed.
+Doodles aren’t precisely a specific dog breed.
 They are a cross between a Poodle and other dog breeds.
 Goldendoodles, Labradoodles, and Aussiedoodles are some of the most prominent examples of Doodle dogs.
-These cute little canines are growing increasingly popular amongst pet owners and animal lovers.
-Allergy sufferers love these dogs because they barely shed any allergy inciting dander from their fur.
+These cute little dogs are growing increasingly popular amongst pet owners and animal lovers.
+Allergy sufferers love these dogs because they barely shed any dander from their fur.
 Additionally, doodles are incredibly playful, energetic, loving, and loyal dogs.
 They owe their popularity to all these traits.

 History of the Doodle Dog